 - "Action Plans", which aim to manage noise pollution issues and the effects thereof, fully incorporating the Noise Containment and Abatement Plan and the noise mitigation interventions envisaged for the stretches undergoing expansion.

-On 10 May 2018, Autostrade per l'Italia will publish the updated Noise Map and Action Plans on its corporate website so that the general public can review them and submit their comments, opinions and responses in writing within 45 days of the date of publication.
+On 10 May 2018, Autostrade per l'Italia published the updated Noise Map and Action Plans on its corporate website so that the general public can review them and submit their comments, opinions and responses in writing within 45 days of the date of publication.

-Autostrade per l'Italia will take these comments into account when drawing up the definitive Action Plans, which will be published on this website, adopted and issued to the competent authorities before 18 July 2018 for the five-year update.
+Autostrade per l'Italia took these comments into account when drawing up the definitive Action Plans, published on this website, adopted and issued to the competent authorities before 18 July 2018 for the five-year update.

 This data will be available on the Autostrade per l'Italia website until the next updates are made to the Action Plans, expected in the first half of 2023.